Environmental gentrification: False Creek

 Vancouver has become one of the most popular cities in the world to live as it offers breathtaking mountain views and access to numerous beaches.
-As Vancouver was awarded the 2010 Winter Olympics, which led to the development of “Millenium Water” along the South Eastern portion of False Creek which became the site for the Olympic Athlete Village.
+As Vancouver was awarded the 2010 Winter Olympics, which led to the development of "Millenium Water" along the South Eastern portion of False Creek which became the site for the Olympic Athlete Village.
 This project boasted European-styled walkways, green roofs and sustainability characteristics.
 No low-income housing was provided with this project and one-bedroom condos starting price was $500,000.
 In an effort to reduce ecological impacts, the project promoted a habitat restoration project whereby leftover dirt was used to create an island for bird nesting.
 In 2006, water squatters, people living in boats in False Creek waters, were evicted in an effort to clean up the area.
 The False Creek redevelopment was advertised as a park-like nature for new residents and tourists and promoted as a space for leisure.
 Scholars suggest that there is a disconnect between the promotion of environmental discourses and issues of equity which results in a class conflict over space in the city.
 Although Vancouver is a highly desirable place to live, the promotion of sustainability through policies ignores provision of much needed affordable housing allocations.

+Public Response

+The responses of different communities affected by environmental gentrification have varied.
+For example, in Harlem, there is a history of community resistance to proposed measures that would exacerbate environmental gentrification.
+In 2010, When the Harlem Community Development Corporation (HCDC) sought to close two major streets that contained parking spaces for local residents in order to build a green space, community members expressed dissent on the basis that they needed the parking spaces.
+Furthermore, the community members emphasized that the HCDC's interest in building a park only arose after new condos were built in the vicinity, suggesting that the creation of the park would displace locals without garage access in order to benefit the interests of individuals living in the new condos.
+However, in the case Calumet, a region of southeast Chicago, IL, the community response was less pointed.
+City leaders and urban planners sought to create the Calumet Open Space Reserve in 2000: this was intended to be a nature park with green space, restored wetlands, and other opportunities for outdoor recreation such as bike lanes.
+Although local residents understood that the Calumet Open Space Reserve would contribute to the ongoing process of environmental gentrification in other parts of metropolitan Chicago, they were less apt to resist its construction because they were skeptical of the effectiveness of such resistance.
+Outside of community resistance to environmental gentrification on the basis of economic displacement, there are also historical examples of indigenous populations resisting environmental gentrification on the basis of cultural displacement.
+Thus, the public response to environmental gentrification is grounded in the negative economic consequences of strategic greening measures as well as in the cultural ties that local residents hold to their communities.